What We Fund

 • Urban redevelopment projects

-• Youth mentoring expansion
+• Youth mentoring expansions

 • Diversity projects